Section 3: Residential Living

 Residents are permitted to have overnight guests in accordance with the above-mentioned policy.
 However, cohabitation is not permitted and is defined at the discretion of the Director of Student Life.
 Residents who have guests that are deemed to be cohabitating, or are causing a disruption to the community, will be asked to have their guest leave immediately.
 Follow-up through the UArts conduct system may apply.

-Verified immediate family members who come to visit a resident student and do not have proper ID can be issued an emergency ID by the Public Safety Officer at the front desk.
+Verified immediate family members who come to visit a resident student and do not have proper ID can be issued an emergency ID by the Student Life On-Call (SLOC) staff member.
+Students should contact the Public Safety officer at the front desk of the residence halls for assistance contacting the SLOC.
 Requests from non-family members without ID who request building access will be handled on a case-by-case basis by the Public Safety Officer at the desk and residence hall staff on duty.
 Emergency IDs will only be issued when non-admittance to the residence halls could impact a person’s safety.
 Emergency IDs will not be issued to guests simply because they forget proper identification.

-No guest, regardless of age, may bring alcoholic beverages in the residence halls.
+No guest, regardless of age, may bring alcoholic beverages into the residence halls.

 HEALTH & SAFETY INSPECTIONS